dmelvin290/Clean-Data/Codebook.md

 colnames(means)
 #a list of the variable names
 ```
-The first variable refers to the subject performing the test.
+The first variable, "subjects," refers to the subject performing the test.
-Activity refers to the actual activity performed.
+ "Activity" refers to the actual activity performed.
 The remaining variables all refer to the sensor measurments.

 [1] "subjects"